 Prepare.
 Respect.
 Initiate.
 Do.
 Excel.

-Junior Year: Take the PSAT/NMSQT in October.
+Take the PSAT/NMSQT in October.
 Research programs and prospective schools or colleges.
 Gather information about college costs and student aid.
 Tour college campuses and talk to college representatives and others about your career interests.
 Update your resume.
-Use Method Test Prep or online test prep tools in Family Connection.
+Use Method Test Prep or online test prep tools: Access the Family Connection portal.
 Check with your counselor to make sure you have all the classes you need for graduation and opportunities after high school.
 Take SAT or ACT pre-tests.
 Look for summer jobs or internships.
 If you are working, be sure to balance school and the demands of your job.
 Make school a priority.

-Senior Year: Meet with your guidance counselor.
+Meet with your guidance counselor.
 Register for ACT or SAT tests.
 Tour campuses and talk with college representatives.
 Take ACT or SAT tests.
 Share your resume as you ask for and secure letters of recommendation.
 Narrow down your list of colleges or programs to five to ten schools.
-Get a head start on the FAFSA by visiting the Federal Student Aid website.
+Get a head start on the FAFSA: Visit the Federal Student Aid website.
 Create an early application and have your test scores sent to the colleges on your shortlist.
 Be familiar with all deadlines.
 Keep in contact with your guidance counselor.

 Career and Technical Education Programs